Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 Shopify offers many ways to get support for your requests.

-What’s great about the support is that it offers a chat option.
-This channel is by far the best way to get answers to your questions fast.
+It’s excellent that Shopify offers a chat support option.
+This type of channel is by far the best way to get answers to your questions quickly.

 FAQ